veertuinc/anka-docs/content/en/docs/Anka CLI/upgrade.md

 2) Upgrade the guest addons inside the VM templates with `anka start -u`.
 Check the upgrade notes to see if this step is necessary.

-## Upgrade When running as a part of an Anka build cloud
+## Upgrade When running as a part of an Anka Build cloud
 When upgrading the entire Anka Build infrastructure (Controller/Registry and Nodes), execute the steps in the following sequence.

 1) Run `sudo ankacluster disjoin`.